lawrencedarcy/hello-world/readme.txt

-this file is just me setting up git on my latop. readme.txt
+this file is just me setting up git on my laptop. readme.txt